Gender and mutual fund liquidity

 Abstract

-We examine whether the female-managed U.S. mutual funds have higher portfolio liquidity than their male counterparts.
-Single female managers’ holdings are 8% to 25% more liquid than those of single male managed funds.
-When there is a transition from male to female manager, fund holdings liquidity increases compared to a male-to-male transition fund.
-The findings are consistent with the risk-averse and conservation decision-making behavior of female managers.
-We do not find evidence to support the excessive trading hypothesis that predicts higher portfolio liquidity of overconfident male fund managers.
+We examine whether US mutual funds managed by females have a higher portfolio liquidity than those of their male counterparts.
+Single female managers’ holdings are 8–25% more liquid than those of single-male-managed funds.
+When there is a transition from a male to a female manager, fund holdings liquidity increases compared with a male to male transition.
+The findings are consistent with the risk-averse and conservative decision-making behaviour of female managers.
+We do not find evidence to support the excessive trading hypothesis that predicts a higher portfolio liquidity for overconfident male fund managers.
 Our findings add to growing evidence that gender affects professionals’ investment choices.

 Text